brendanmurty/murty.io/docs/onboarding.md

 ## Local Server

-To watch front-end assets for changes:
+To build front-end assets:

 ```
-npm run watch
+gulp
 ```

 To run a local server: